No-Sugar Healthy Oatmeal Cookies That Actually Taste Amazing!

 Instructions

-- Pour the wet ingredients over the dry and mix delicately with a rubber spatula until just combined, then stir in the apple, raisins and pecans.
+- Pour wet ingredients over dry ingredients.
+Mix gently with rubber spatula until just combined.

-- Bake the cookies for 10 to 12 minutes, or until the tops are a beautiful light golden brown.
+- Bake 10-12 minutes until tops are light golden brown.

 Nutrition